American Legion Riders Continue Legacy of Fallen Member

-GRAND RAPIDS, Mich.–An annual tradition continues to help American Legion members remember one of their own while helping veterans just like him.
-That tradition is the veterans motorcycle run and it’s hosted by the American Legion Riders Post 179, and it’s late member Doug DeRidder remember as an “upstanding guy” help bring the fundraiser to life.
+GRAND RAPIDS, Mich.--An annual tradition continues to help American Legion members remember one of their own while helping veterans just like him.
+That tradition is the veterans motorcycle run and it's hosted by the American Legion Riders Post 179, and it's late member Doug DeRidder remember as an "upstanding guy" help bring the fundraiser to life.

 "Just a good guy," says friend and member Trevor Iler.